jodalyst/mostec17/README.md

 files for mites raspberry pi's

 ## Quick Setup:
 This repo should live in the `pi` user's home directory.
-Inside of the repo is a hidden file called `.catsoop_login` that must have the user's credentials entered like so:
+Inside of the repo is a hidden file called `catsoop_login` that must have the user's credentials entered like so:

 ```
 user